louismullie/temp-data/markdown_final/9dbfce5b-a2ab-d454-816c-3d59db04de4f.md

 Key Points

-- Three distinct entities of pregnancy-onset TTP are singled out: iTTP, uTTP, and cTTP, with fetal outcome closely linked to gestational age.
+- **Three distinct entities of pregnancy-onset TTP are singled out**: iTTP, uTTP, and cTTP, with fetal outcome closely linked to gestational age.
 - In the context of pregnancy, most iTTP and uTTP are shown to have an open ADAMTS13 conformation at acute phase.

 ---